This is Part II of a IV part series. For Part I click here.

 So having now shone a light on our omnipotent inner dragon through a surface level psychological, philosophical and spiritual analysis, I believe the onus is on me to explore a methodology of healthy relation.

-Before I can do this however, I believe it’s necessary to delve into a final school of thought; that of sociology and the warping impact of the modern world.
+Before I can do this however, I think it’s necessary to delve into a final school of thought; that of sociology and the warping impact of the modern world.

 Only after this final reflection do I feel we’ll have the appropriate context to truly understand how we, as individuals and collectively, can harmonise with our inner dragon and escape the trappings of pathological narcism, effectively connecting with ourselves and each other.